 Scene scaled up to 200%

-Store direct light - with this option, the light cache will also store and interpolate direct light.
+Store direct light - when this option is on, the light cache will also store and interpolate direct light.
 This can be useful for scenes with many lights and irradiance map or direct GI method for the primary diffuse bounces, since direct lighting will be computed from the light cache, instead of sampling each and every light.
 Note that only the diffuse illumination produced by the scene lights will be stored.
 If you want to use the light cache directly for approximating the GI while keeping the direct lighting sharp, uncheck this option.

 Show calc. phase - turning this option on will show the paths that are traced.
 This does not affect the calculation of the light cache and is provided only as a feedback to the user.
 This option is ignored when rendering to fields - in that case, the calculation phase is never displayed.

-Adaptive tracing - when this option is on, V-Ray will store additional information about the incoming light for each light cache sample, and try to put more samples into the directions from which more light coming.
-This may help tp reduce the noise in the light cache, particularly in the case of caustics.
+Adaptive sampling - when this option is on V-Ray will store additional information about the incoming light for each light cache sample, and try to put more samples into the directions from which more light is coming.
+This may help to reduce the noise in the light cache, particularly in the case of caustics.

-These parameters control how the light cache is used in the final rendering, after is has been calculated.
+These parameters control how the light cache is used in the final rendering, after it has been calculated.

 - Nearest - this filter looks up the nearest samples to the shading point and averages their value.
 This filter is not suitable for direct visualization of the light cache, but is useful if you use the light cache for secondary bounces.
 A property of this filter is that is adapts to the sample density of the light cache and is computed for a nearly constant time.
 The Interpolation samples parameter determines how many of the nearest samples to look up from the light cache.

-Retrace threshold - when enabled, this option improves the precision of the global illumination in cases where the light cache will produce too large an error.
+Use retrace threshold - when enabled, this option improves the precision of the global illumination in cases where the light cache will produce too large error.
 This is especially obvious with the Use light cache for glossy rays option, or near corners where light leaks might be possible because of the light cache interpolation.
 For glossy reflections and refractions, V-Ray dynamically decides whether to use the light cache or not based on the surface glossiness and the distance from it so that the errors due to the light cache are minimized.
 Note that this options may increase the render time.
-See the example below for a demonstration of this option.

 Example: The Retrace Threshold Parameter